rwatts2222/data_vis_intro/README.md

 # Netflix Data Visualization

 ## Description
 This is my first try at data visualization.
 The project uses a Netflix data set from Kaggle.
 It can parse the data using Python and create graphs using matplotlib.
+Focus areas include:
-I only focused on which countries produce the most TV shows and movies on Netflix, but many more data visualizations and analyses can be performed.
+- which countries produce the most content on Netflix
+- of those countries, the number of movies and TV shows each country produces
+- top 10 producers of movies by country
+- top 10 producers of tv shows by country
+- the 15 most common genres on Netflix

 ## Getting Started
 #### Folder setup: